Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Model and Preliminaries

-\begin{lemma}[Monotonicity lemma, \cite{dutting2024combinatorial}] Let $S_\alpha, S_\beta \subseteq A$ be two distinct sets that maximize the agent's utility under contracts $\alpha, \beta$, for $0 \leq \alpha < \beta \leq 1$.
+\begin{lemma}[Monotonicity lemma, \cite{DFG24combinatorial}] Let $S_\alpha, S_\beta \subseteq A$ be two distinct sets that maximize the agent's utility under contracts $\alpha, \beta$, for $0 \leq \alpha < \beta \leq 1$.
 Then, $f(S_\alpha) < f(S_\beta)$ and $c(S_\alpha) < c(S_\beta)$. \end{lemma}

-The following theorem from \cite{dutting2024combinatorial} establishes a sufficient condition for constructing a poly-time algorithm for the optimal contract problem.
+The following theorem from \cite{DFG24combinatorial} establishes a sufficient condition for constructing a poly-time algorithm for the optimal contract problem.

-\begin{theorem} \cite{dutting2024combinatorial} For any monotone reward function $f$ and cost function $c$, the following two conditions are jointly sufficient to solve the optimal contract problem in polynomial time: \begin{enumerate} [itemsep=0pt, topsep=0pt] \item There is a $poly(n)$-time algorithm for computing the agent's demand for a given contract $\alpha$. \item The number of critical values is polynomial in $n$. \end{enumerate} \end{theorem}
+\begin{theorem} \cite{DFG24combinatorial} For any monotone reward function $f$ and cost function $c$, the following two conditions are jointly sufficient to solve the optimal contract problem in polynomial time: \begin{enumerate}[leftmargin=15pt,itemsep=1pt] \item There is a $poly(n)$-time algorithm for computing the agent's best response for a given contract $\alpha$. \item The number of critical values is polynomial in $n$. \end{enumerate} \end{theorem}